Published on April 14th, 2017 | by Eoin Murray0

 2012’s The Bunkhouse Vol.1: Anchor Black Tattoo ducked out quietly with the brittle and resigned ‘Moving To Berlin’, marking a sea change in Regan’s life that saw him doing just as the song title suggested for a number of years.
 Re-entering then with the ripple of keys and a soft kick drum, this LP’s title track immediately signifies a re-awakened determination in the songwriter.
 One can picture the rolling delta water meeting the sea in the fuzzed low-end growls that enter toward the end, gradually becoming embalmed in the atmospheric backdrop.
 The resolution is laid out in the poeticism and assertion of movement in the verses: “I know your storm light will rise up again across the wave”.
 Here too, Regan re-emerges with a polished confidence and an embracing of larger, bolder production, making it one of the richest cuts he has ever delivered.

-The Meetings of the Waters continues as such, seeing Regan venturing into territory that comes surprisingly close to stadium folk-rock on tracks like ‘Book of the Moon’ and ‘Up into the Rafters’.
+The Meetings of the Waters continues as such, showing Regan venturing into territory that comes surprisingly close to stadium folk-rock on tracks like ‘Book of the Moon’ and ‘Up into the Rafters’.
 They remain more or less tempered however, and retain the sensibility and careful craft that he has boasted since his debut (aside perhaps from the fidgety, deluded The Shadow of an Empire).
 The bulk of the songs on this album run around the three-and-a-half minute mark and so manage to avoid running away with their newfound instrumental zeal.
 On the contrary, each track sits as an easily consumed vignette in a broader narrative.

-While the short run-time and the swift shifts in pace make this album’s narrative at first seem jarred and uneasy, by the time we are nestled in the depth of the 12-minute ambient closing track ‘Tsuneni Ai’ it feels like we have reached the other side of something, storms weathered and waters crossed.
+While the short run-time and the quick shifts in pace make this album’s narrative at first seem jarred and uneasy, by the time we are nestled in the depth of the 12-minute ambient closing track ‘Tsuneni Ai’ it feels like we have reached the other side of something, storms weathered and waters crossed.
 Life moves rapidly, and significant scenes regularly pass without our recognition.
 It is only when you finally are given the chance reflect that you can see those moments for what they were and understand where you are now in relation to what’s past.
 Drifting away with the glistening soundscapes of the closing piece, you can look back and see those individual moments recreated with clarity and artistry.

 Summary: Check Out: 'The Meetings of the Waters', 'Wall Of Silver', 'Up into the Rafters'